Friday, 9 September 2011

 I have been to Saudi Arabia for Umra, the minor pilgrimage, and I know that nothing of the seventh century is left there except the desert and mountains.
 Unfortunately landscape descriptions hardly feature in my writing at all.
 Harry Bingham’s careless comment came at a time when doubts where already assaulting me.
 Now the doubts were no longer confined to the question whether this particular novel was meant to be written, rather whether I should continue writing at all.

 I thought I had clarified all these questions for myself; that writing was prayer for me, that when writing I was doing what I thought I was good at and what I was meant to do.
 Now I wonder whether I am deluding myself, and whether, on the day when I am going to leave this world, I shall regret not the fact that I am not published but the fact that I have spent all this time writing when God wanted me to do something else.
 But what?
 I am doing a lot of other things, and when you look at the reality, I am not spending that much of my time writing.
 I feel guilty when I write and I feel guilty when I don’t write.
 When my children were young, I had no doubts about my main focus.
 I was a stay-at-home mother by choice, doing a bit of teaching and translating on a very part-time basis.
 Now the children are adults.
-Only my son is still living at home, not needing me except for occasional favours and keeping the house and his clothes clean.
+Only my son is still living at home, not needing me except for occasional reassurances of my love, keeping the house and his clothes clean and the fridge stocked up.
 I am involved in voluntary work with a charity helping the aged as well as in community mediation but I am reluctant to make a career out of it.
 I wouldn’t be good at it on a full-time basis.
 What would I be good at on a full-time basis?
 Why is my answer always writing?

 I know quite a few mothers like myself who had stayed at home to bring up the children and decided not to go back to work when the children were older.
 Some of them spend too many hours a day in the fitness studio; others have now elderly parents to look after.
 This phase in my life has passed.
 My mother-in-law, who lived with us and who I cared for at the end of her life, died seven years ago.
 The only surviving grandparent of our family is my father.
 He lives in Austria and, should he ever need care, will most likely be looked after by my siblings who live close to him.